coffeeflash/tobisyurt/_posts/2022-01-02-modsecurity-nginx.md

 # NGINX Reverse Proxy

-I already had a NGINX Web Server configured as my Reverse Proxy.
+I already had a NGINX web server configured as my reverse proxy.
 That is why i decided to go with the new version 3 of modsecurity[^1] which also provides a NGINX-Connector.
-Previous versions were depended of the Apache Web Server, but luckily the major upgrade of version 3 made it standalone with several connectors to various Web Servers.
+Previous versions were depended of the Apache web server, but luckily the major upgrade of version 3 made it standalone with several connectors to various Web Servers.

 # ModSecurity

-I just summarize the steps necessary, because it can be different depending on th OS and i did it in a FreeBSD Jail, which is not the easiest way (had to build NGINX from scratch, because the default NGINX Web Server in the FreeBSD package repository misses some dependencies).
+I just summarize the steps necessary, because it can be different depending on th OS and i did it in a FreeBSD Jail, which is not the easiest way (had to build NGINX from scratch, because the default NGINX web server in the FreeBSD package repository misses some dependencies).

 * install / build necessary nginx modules:
   * MODSECURITY3